Play, Inquiry, and Joy

 Pando is a Reggio Emilia inspired school.
 As such, we view all children as strong and capable.
 Children have a right to experiences that deepen their connections - to one another, to inspiring ideas, to the natural world, to society, and to their own passions.
 Our aim is for every child to leave Pando as an enthusiastic learner, aware of their capacity to care and think deeply.

 Because we hold a strong image of the child, we also hold a strong image of families and teachers.
 A child’s family is their first and most impactful teacher.
-Teachers have the opportunity to serve as expert mentors with our students.
-Together, families and teachers support children to realize their individual trajectory.
+Classroom teachers have the opportunity to serve as expert mentors to our students.
+Together, families and teachers support children to realize their trajectory, both individually and as a community.

 At Pando, everyone